Mission Hill (TV series): Production

+Planned revival

+On June 30, 2020, Oakley announced plans for a spin-off tentatively titled Gus and Wally, which would center on the middle-aged gay couple who were supporting characters in Mission Hill and take place six months after the series' conclusion in the early 2000s.
+The series would be produced by Warner Bros.
+Animation for contractual reasons, as Warner still owned the rights to the IP through their subdivision Castle Rock Entertainment, who were the original copyright holders and who later became inactive.
+However, when the announcement was made, it was still unknown if the spin-off would be released on the Warner Bros.
+Discovery-owned streaming service HBO Max.

+In June 2022, Oakley claimed that they were still in the process of pitching the project, and that if this version was picked up, then it would continue under the Mission Hill moniker, rather than being titled Gus and Wally.
+He also mentioned that it would include the unproduced episodes from the original incarnation of the show.

+In March 2023, Oakley confirmed in a tweet a spin-off about Gus and Wally is "not gonna happen".

 Episodes

 Note: Thirteen episodes of the series were produced while five more were written, but never completed.
 Animatics for some of these episodes were in production at the time of the series' cancellation.
 It was planned to put these animatics on the DVD for the series, but this never came to fruition.
 However, several of the animatics—including a completed video animatic and synchronized audio read-through of the episode "Pretty in Pink (Crap Gets in Your Eyes)"—have been released through various internet outlets.